electron/electronjs.org-old/data/blog/search.md

 Learning a new technology or framework like Electron can be intimidating.
 Once you get past the [quick-start] phase, it can be difficult to learn best practices, find the right APIs, or discover the tools that will help you build the app of your dreams.
-As app developers, we often find ourselves turning to sites like  Google and Stack Overflow for answers.
-This works, but we can do better.

-Today we're rolling out a new search feature on the Electron website that will help developers find the resources they need to build apps faster and more easily.
+We want the Electron website to be a better tool for finding the resources you need to build apps faster and more easily.

-To try it out, visit any page on [electronjs.org](https://electronjs.org) and you'll find a search input at the top of the page.
+Visit any page on [electronjs.org](https://electronjs.org) and you'll find the new search input at the top of the page.

 ## The Search Engine